Bratipah/Portfolio/README.md

 ### Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/Bratipah/Portfolio) by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/Bratipah/Portfolio/issues) by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/Bratipah/Portfolio).
+If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/Bratipah/Portfolio/issues).
 Please include sample queries and their corresponding results.

-## Built with

-- [jQuery - Ajax](http://www.w3schools.com/jquery/jquery_ref_ajax.asp) - jQuery simplifies HTML document traversing, event handling, animating, and Ajax interactions for rapid web development.
-- [Google Chart API](https://developers.google.com/chart/interactive/docs/quick_start) - Free , Rich Gallery , Customizable and Cross-browser compatible.
-- [Bootstrap](http://getbootstrap.com/) - Extensive list of components and  Bundled Javascript plugins.

 [Bratipah Kioko ](https://github.com/Bratipah/Portfolio/blob/gh-pages/images/IMG_20190823_140252.jpg)